openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GNA.md

 > **NOTE**: Due to the "first come - first served" nature of GNA driver and the QoS feature, this mode may lead to increased CPU consumption if there are several clients using GNA simultaneously.
-Even a lightweight competing infer request (not cleared at the time when the user's GNA client process makes its request) can cause the user's request to be executed on CPU, unnecessarily increasing CPU utilization and power.
+Even a lightweight competing infer request, not cleared at the time when the user's GNA client process makes its request, can cause the user's request to be executed on CPU, unnecessarily increasing CPU utilization and power.

 ## Supported Inference Data Types